kevin2600-cmd/kevin2600-cmd.github.io/_posts/2024-09-13-Grand-Theft-Auto-A-peek-of-BLE-relay-attack.md

 allowfullscreen></iframe>

 <p align="justify">
-On 2020 AUG, I presented my research NFC Relay attack on Tesla Model 3 at DEFCON.
-Just like for BLE Relay attack, response from Tesla are the same, that relay attacks are a known limitation of the passive entry system.
-Users should be encouraged to use the PIN to Drive feature.
-However, years ago we found a bug that can bypass the PIN2Drive.
-And this made us into the Tesla Hall of Fame.
-Year later researcher Martin Herfurt found another bug, which can bypass the PIN2Drive too.
-Therefore, all the vendors should fully aware that the security of the products is indeed a long-term game.
+In August 2020, I presented my research on NFC relay attacks on the Tesla Model 3 at DEFCON.
+Similar to the response regarding BLE relay attacks, Tesla acknowledged that relay attacks are a known limitation of their passive entry system and recommended using the PIN to Drive feature.
+However, years ago, we discovered a bug that could bypass the PIN2Drive, which earned us a spot in the Tesla Hall of Fame.
+Later, researcher Martin Herfurt identified another bug that also bypassed PIN2Drive.
+This underscores the fact that the security of such products is indeed a long-term endeavor, and vendors must remain vigilant.
 </p>